jj200789/ASS-Big5-GB-Translator/README.md

 # ASS-Big5-GB-Translator
-A simple OSX ass file big5 and gb translator written in C++.
+A simple OSX and Windows ass file big5 and gb translator written in C++.

 Lib:
   opencc